AlexFrazer/web-template/README.md

 # Web Template

 A template for building web applications.
+Uses React as the main front end framework.

 ## Intentions

-- Keep up with recent technologies.
+- Keep up-to-date with most recent technologies
-- Provide a base any application can work from; avoid opinionated decisions such as mobx vs redux.
+- Provide a basic outline that anyone can work from regardless of their stack -- avoid making decisions such as mobx vs redux.
-- Leave everything open to extensibility.
+- Keep a small and manageable bundle
-- Put "best practices" in place, but do not assert them as the rule.
+- No back end.
+This is mostly for front end engineers.

 ## Getting Started